 Roman Iron Pugio Blade

 An ancient Roman iron dagger or pugio.
-The blade of the pugio is wide at the hilt, waisted in the middle with a central mid-rib, tapering to the triangular point.
+The blade is wide at the hilt with a long tang, waisted in the middle with a central mid-rib, tapering to the triangular point.

 Ca. 1st - 2nd century AD.

-The Iberic short sword or Gladius Hispaniensis was adapted by the Romans as early as the second century BC, and was the direct predecessor of both the Mainz-Type Gladius Romanus and the shortened, broad bladed Pugio dagger.
+The Iberic short sword or Gladius Hispaniensis was adapted by the Romans as early as the second century BC, and was the direct predecessor of both the Mainz-Type gladius Romanus and the shortened, broad bladed pugio dagger.
 As a close quarters weapon, the pugio was able to deliver a mortal blow in a single thrust.
+In the later empire, the pugio grew larger with a more pronounced mid-rib.

 Cf.: Bishop & Coulston, Roman Military Equipment from the Punic Wars to the Fall of Rome, (Oxford, 2006), pp. 83-87.